JanVGX/Modmail-Bot/README.md

 To install the pqckages type `npm init` and `npm i discord.js`

 # Fetures
-To setup the Modmail Bot go to your channel and type in `?setup`
+To see the help command go to your channel and type in `?help`